• Home

 Jump to Recipe Jump to Video

-This Eggless Vanilla Cake is a soft gluten free vanilla cake that is topped with vegan vanilla frosting and rainbow sprinkles!
+This Eggless Vanilla Cake is a soft and moist gluten free vanilla cake that is topped with vanilla frosting and rainbow sprinkles!
 Not only is this recipe eggless and gluten free, but it’s nut free and can easily be a vegan vanilla cake recipe as well!
-If you love a non chocolate classic, this cake is a must try!
+If you love a non-chocolate classic, this one layer cake is a must try!

-A slice of eggless vanilla cake topped with frosting and rainbow sprinkles.
+A slice of soft eggless vanilla cake topped with delicious frosting and rainbow sprinkles.

 This Eggless Vanilla Cake recipe could not be more simple!
-It’s so soft and perfect for when you need a small vanilla cake recipe!
+It’s so soft and perfect for when you need a small vanilla cake recipe; my daughter loves it as an after school snack cake!
 For even more fun, feel free to add my Funfetti Frosting on top!

 Jump to: